quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Game-Engine-Architecture/geaa_part25_12.4_Clips.md

 #### Triangular Two-Dimensional LERP Blending

 Background context: Triangular two-dimensional LERP blending is used when the clips are positioned at arbitrary locations within a triangle in 2D blend space.
-Each clip defines a set of joint poses, and we want to find the interpolated pose corresponding to an arbitrary point \(b\) within the triangle.
+Each clip defines a set of joint poses, and we want to find the interpolated pose corresponding to an arbitrary point $b$ within the triangle.

 :p How does triangular two-dimensional LERP blending work?
 ??x
 Triangular two-dimensional LERP blending works by interpolating between three clips that form a triangle in 2D blend space.
-Each clip has a set of joint poses defined at specific coordinates, and we need to find the interpolated pose corresponding to an arbitrary point \(b\) within this triangle.
+Each clip has a set of joint poses defined at specific coordinates, and we need to find the interpolated pose corresponding to an arbitrary point $b$ within this triangle.

 The key steps are:
-1. Determine which two adjacent clips are used based on the position of \(b\).
+1. Determine which two adjacent clips are used based on the position of $b$.
 2. Perform one-dimensional LERP blends between these clips.
 3. Use the third clip as a reference for further blending if necessary.